Good Health

 Dyspraxia

-Under 16 years would be referred by the GP to the Children’s paediatric service.
-Over 16 year old’s should talk to their GP.
+Those under 16 years will be referred by their GP to the Children’s Paediatric Service.
+Those over 16 years old should talk to their GP.

 Eating concerns

-Talk with your child’s GP, health visitor or paediatrician or your GP.
-Young people can seek their own referrals over the age of 17 or 18 through their GP.
+Talk with your child’s GP, Health Visitor, Paediatrician, or your GP.
+Young people can seek their own referral from the age of 17 or 18 through their GP.

 Gender